 As a devoted and experienced teacher, he has recently performed and given masterclasses at the Royal Academy of Music (London), Oberlin Conservatory, the University of Michigan–Ann Arbor, and the Western Australian Academy of Performing Arts (Perth).
 Current projects include the complete cycle of Mozart’s piano sonatas and a series of five week-long residencies at Cornell University that aim to expand upon the present state of research in historical keyboard performance.

-Mike Cheng-Yu Lee has served as Visiting Assistant Professor at Indiana University–Bloomington and was previously Lecturer of music theory at Yale University.
-Mike studied at Yale University and holds a Ph.D. in musicology from Cornell University where he won the Donald J. Grout Memorial Dissertation Prize.
+Mike has served as Visiting Assistant Professor of Music Theory at Indiana University–Bloomington.
+As a published scholar, he has presented on issues of performance practice, musical form, and musical embodiment at the Society for Music Theory, the European Music Analysis Conference, and the Society for Music Analysis.
+Mike studied at the Yale School of Music and holds a Ph.D. in musicology from Cornell University where he won the Donald J. Grout Memorial Dissertation Prize.
 His teachers have included Malcolm Bilson, Boris Berman, and the renowned Haydn scholar James Webster.
-Mike is Lecturer of Piano/Keyboard Performance at the Australian National University, School of Music and Director of the ANU Keyboard Institute.